origen-hub/origen-core-public/docs/public/security/zero-trust-by-design.md

 Every tool and resource maps directly to its digest and definition.
 There is no hidden dependency surface.

-### 5.5 The Emergent Result: Automatic Provenance

-Cheap zero-trust creates the preconditions for something deeper:

 > **Provenance no longer needs to be engineered — it becomes inherent.**

+## 6. The Maintenance Paradox

+Zero-trust in OriGen is cheap because everything is pinned: toolchains, resources, images, and every dependency surface that normally drifts.

+But that immediately raises a practical concern:

+> **If everything is pinned, won’t maintenance become impossible?**
+>
+> How do teams update dependencies?
+> How do organizations keep toolchains fresh?
+> How do security patches propagate?

+In traditional systems, immutability creates friction.
+Updates become manual, brittle, or operationally expensive.

+In OriGen, the opposite happens.
+Because everything is explicit, deterministic, and digest‑pinned:

+* every change is versioned,
+* every build produces a manifest commit,
+* every digest can be traced,
+* and every Map references exact commit hashes.

+The very same constraints that make zero‑trust cheap also make provenance automatic.

-This leads directly into **[Automatic Digital Provenance (ADP)][automatic-digital-provenance-adp]**, introduced in the ADP document.
+This convergence leads directly into **[Automatic Digital Provenance (ADP)][automatic-digital-provenance-adp]**, introduced in the ADP document.

 ---

-## 6. Transition to ADP
+## 7. Transition to ADP

 OriGen did not set out to solve provenance.
 Instead, provenance emerged from a workflow model where: